Despite the Governments promising a 4-stage roadmap, we still have an uncertain year ahead of us.

 At System Hygienics, we understand the importance of compliance, and we are proud to be the first in our industry to introduce our new Complete Ventilation Compliance (CVC) package.
 This service ensures building owners and managers meet responsibilities for keeping buildings compliant, whilst maintaining the validity of insurance, and in turn are taking the right steps to make sure their colleagues and visitors are safe.

 For building managers and owners, the assurance that a thorough job is being done is more important than ever and we are expecting that those hiring ventilation, maintenance and hygiene companies will be looking for formal accreditations of the company who are carrying out the work.

 With HVAC systems, the most important defense against fire spreading is fire dampers.
-British Standard 9999:2017 clearly states that all fire dampers should be maintained and tested by an expert at regular intervals, which shouldn't exceed a period of 12 months.
-Failure to conduct regular fire damper testing, and proper maintenance renders those in charge vulnerable to legal action over non-compliance and more importantly could cause harm to those in the building if a fire were to break out.
+British Standard 9999:2017 clearly states that all fire dampers should be maintained and tested by an expert at regular intervals, which should not exceed a period of 12 months.
+Failure to conduct regular fire damper testing, and proper maintenance renders those in charge vulnerable to legal action over non-compliance and more importantly could cause harm to those in the building if a fire was to break out.